Friday, August 8, 2008

 Shops are closed in the evening but can see what fabulous items they have for sale.

-Shops are closed in the evening but can see what
+Shops are closed in the evening.

 JOY SPOT

-We highly recommend visiting the 12 century Carcassonne village that still has a viable life force.
-We know there is more to see & experience here but have only the one evening to explore.
-We decide to head off the next day to Spain for a day trip to visit the Dali Salvador Art Musuem.
+We know there is more to see & experience here, but we have only one evening to explore.
+We decided to head off the next day to Spain for a day trip to visit the Salvador Dali Art Museum.

 Salvador Dali Art Museum in Figueres Spain